AntiMach/osu-receptor/README.md

 ## skin.txt
 This is a sequence of commands for creating skin elements automatically, including scaling images and what not.

-## The <b>skin.ini</b> header
+## Adding <b>skin.ini</b> config
 ```
-header
+config
 ... skin.ini config stuff ...
-header
+config
 ```
-- Will always add this bit of text at the beginning of the generated <b>skin.ini</b>.
+- Will add this bit of text to the generated <b>skin.ini</b>.
-- Make sure to encase the entire header between those two header lines
+- Make sure to encase the entire text between those two config lines

 ## Generic mania skin settings
 ```